comby-tools/cactuscon-2018/README.md

 **Example `Linux Kernel`**

-- git clone the linux kernel, or any repository you want to run on
+- git clone the linux kernel, or any repository you want to search over
-- In the root directory run these commands
+- `cd` into the root directory, then run these commands

 Part 1
 ```